abhayaman669/tsky/README.md

-# tskr
+# tsky

-**`tskr`** is a lightweight, CLI-based task management toolkit designed to help developers keep track of their tasks directly from the terminal.
+**`tsky`** is a lightweight, CLI-based task management toolkit designed to help developers keep track of their tasks directly from the terminal.
 It provides an intuitive command-line interface to create, manage, and organize tasks without leaving the development environment.

 ---